cloudfoundry-attic/bosh-lite/README.md

     ```

 * As part of vagrant provisioning bosh-lite is setting IP tables rules to direct future traffic received on the instance to another ip (the HAProxy).
 These rules are cleared on restart.
-In case of restart they can be created by running `vagrant provision remote`.
+In case of restart they can be created by running `vagrant provision`.

 ## Deploy Cloud Foundry